Anthony Shaffer (writer)

-Anthony Joshua Shaffer (15 May 1926 – 6 November 2001) was a British playwright, screenwriter, novelist, barrister, and advertising executive.
-He is best remembered for his Tony Award winning play Sleuth, and its acclaimed 1972 film adaptation.
-His screenplays included Alfred Hitchcock's Frenzy and folk horror The Wicker Man.
+Anthony Joshua Shaffer (15 May 1926 – 6 November 2001) was an English playwright, screenwriter, novelist, barrister, and advertising executive.
+He is best remembered for his Tony Award winning play Sleuth (1970) and its acclaimed 1972 film adaptation.
+His screenplays included Alfred Hitchcock's thriller Frenzy (1972) and the folk horror film The Wicker Man (1973).

 Early life

 Shaffer was born to a Jewish family in Liverpool, the son of Reka (née Fredman) and Jack Shaffer, who was an estate agent with his wife's family.
 He was the identical twin brother of writer and dramatist Peter Shaffer, and they had another brother, Brian.
-He graduated with a law degree from Trinity College, Cambridge.
+He was educated at St Paul's School, London, and read Law at Trinity College, Cambridge.

 Career

 Shaffer worked as a barrister and advertising copywriter before becoming a full-time writer.

 Shaffer's most notable work was the play Sleuth (1970), which won the Tony Award for Best Play.
 The play was later adapted for the film version starring Laurence Olivier and Michael Caine.
 He received Edgar Awards from the Mystery Writers of America for both versions: for Best Play in 1971, and Best Screenplay in 1973.

-His other major screenplays include the Hitchcock thriller Frenzy (1972) and the British cult thriller The Wicker Man (1973) with whose director, Robin Hardy, Shaffer had previously set up a television production company Hardy, Shaffer & Associates.
+Shaffer's other major screenplays include the Hitchcock thriller Frenzy (1972) and the horror film The Wicker Man (1973).
+Its director, Robin Hardy, had previously set up a television production company wirh Shaffer called Hardy, Shaffer & Associates.